iparty-official/iparty-api/README.md

 ## Documentation

-To see API documentation, please click in this link https://iparty-api.herokuapp.com/swagger/index.html
+To see API documentation, please click on this link https://iparty-api.herokuapp.com/swagger/index.html